Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Discussion

 To analyze coinfection data we propose a methodology with three steps: 1. a variable selection with random forests; 2. an analysis of the influent factors through multinomial model fitting and odd ratios computation; 3. a predictive analysis based on coinfection probabilities.
 From our experiments, we can say that the random forests algorithm is a robust method to select the important variables for the different diseases.
 The analysis of the odd ratios allows to identify the risk factors that characterize each disease.
 We observed that higher values of number of sick days and of age are mostly indicative of arboviral disease while higher values of temperature and presence of nausea or vomiting symptoms during the rainy season are mostly indicative of malaria disease.
 The results also pointed out that a high-grade fever could be considered as a differential diagnostic for malaria and arbovirus coinfection, which is in agreement with the study of \cite{sow}.
-The classification rule based on coinfection probability, age and number of sick days identifies coinfected patients to be treated for arbovirus with global accuracy of $65\%.$ The results could be improved on a more suitable data set.
-A future study will apply this methodology to coinfection data between malaria and other pathogens more easily detectable in the early stages of infection than arboviruses.
+The proposed predictive analysis was illustrated on a simulated data set.
+We show that using data with enough signal, we can identify coinfected patients to be treated for arbovirus with great accuracy.
+A future study will apply this methodology to coinfection data between viral and bacterial infections collected in Senegal by Institut Pasteur de Dakar from 2015 to 2017.

-\textbf{Acknowledgements }: The authors thank two referees for detailed and helpful comments that improved the manuscript.